linpengcheng/PurefunctionPipelineDataflow/README.md

     then the entire task flow chart (water system diagram) forms a Tree Gantt chart.
   - Complex data structure: It is a very simple that data structure is manipulated by the method of manufacturing an airplane.
 Divide the data, manipulate the data from bottom to top, combine layer by layer, and finally complete the task.
-After all, It hasn't appeared in the IT field yet that the data structure is more complicated than that of manufacturing airplanes .
+After all, there is no data structure more complicated than airplanes in the IT field.

   ![River](./doc/image/river.jpeg)